 A. Medicare is a federal health insurance program for people 65 years old or over and for certain disabled people less than 65 years of age.
 You are automatically enrolled in Medicare hospital insurance (Part A) when you apply for Social Security benefits (if you have 10 years of creditable employment) – usually upon reaching 65 years of age.
 Part A covers inpatient care in a hospital or a limited stay in a skilled nursing facility.
 Part B covers physician and outpatient hospital services.

-A. Medicare Advantage is the new name for Medicare + Choice plans.
-This type of health plan is an alternative to Original Medicare and was created by the Balanced Budget Act of 1997 and the Medicare Modernization Act of 2003.
+A. This type of health plan is an alternative to Original Medicare and was created by the Balanced Budget Act of 1997 and the Medicare Modernization Act of 2003.
 Some examples of Medicare Advantage plans are:

-A. As of January 1, 2006, anyone entitled to Medicare Part A and enrolled in Medicare Part B, regardless of income, was eligible to enroll in a prescription drug benefit.
+A. As of January 1, 2006, anyone entitled to Medicare Part A and enrolled in Medicare Part B, regardless of income, is eligible to enroll in a prescription drug benefit plan.
 This benefit was designed to help Medicare consumers handle the rising cost of drugs and give them easier access to prescription medications.

 A. Before you select a plan, carefully consider the following questions:

-A. A PDP is a private Prescription Drug Plan that offers coverage for prescription medications.
-This plan can be used with "Original" Medicare or a Medigap plan.
+A. A PDP is a private stand-alone prescription drug plan that offers coverage for prescription medications.
+This plan can be used with Original Medicare or a Medigap plan.

 A Part D eligible individual may not be enrolled in more than one PDP at the same time.
 A Part D eligible individual may not be simultaneously enrolled in a PDP and a Medicare Advantage (MA) plan except for a MA Private Fee-For-Service (PFFS) plan that does not offer the Part D benefit, a Medicare Savings Account (MSA), or unless otherwise provided under CMS waiver authority.

-At this time, CarePlus Health Plans, Inc. does not offer a stand-alone PDP.
+At this time, CarePlus does not offer a stand-alone PDP.

 If you're considering a PDP, please keep the following in mind: